pmariglia/poke-engine/README.md

 ### State Representation

-The engine parses the state of the game from a string.
+When running directly, the engine parses the state of the game from a string.

 Properly representing the state of a Pokémon battle gets really complicated.
 See the doctest for `State::deserialize` in [serialize.rs](src/serialize.rs)